 - Immunization Schedules

 And it’s good to have ongoing conversations—with our doctors, with other parents—that center around facts so parents and care givers like you and I can feel comfortable with our decisions.

 "Vaccines are one of the greatest success stories in public health."

-— Christine Finley, RN, Vermont Immunization Program Manager
+— Christine Finley, APRN, Vermont Immunization Program Manager

 The Vermont Immunization Program works to protect all Vermonters against vaccine-preventable disease, by increasing immunization coverage levels of children and adults.